awsdocs/amazon-opensearch-service-developer-guide/doc_source/custom-packages.md

 1. The next steps vary depending on how you configured your indices:
    + If your domains runs Elasticsearch 7\.8 or later and only uses search analyzers with the [updateable](#custom-packages-using) field set to true, you don't need to take any further action\.
 Amazon ES automatically updates your indices using the [\_opendistro/\_refresh\_search\_analyzers API](https://opendistro.github.io/for-elasticsearch-docs/docs/ism/refresh-analyzer/)\.
-   + If your domain runs an earlier version of Elasticsearch, uses index analyzers, or doesn't use the `updateable` field, see [Manual Index Updates](#custom-packages-updating-index-analyzers)\.
+   + If your domain runs an earlier version of Elasticsearch, uses index analyzers, or doesn't use the `updateable` field, see [Manual index updates](#custom-packages-updating-index-analyzers)\.

 Although the console is the simplest method, you can also use the AWS CLI, SDKs, or configuration API to update Amazon ES packages\.
-For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Amazon Elasticsearch Service Configuration API Reference](es-configuration-api.md)\.
+For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Configuration API reference for Amazon Elasticsearch Service](es-configuration-api.md)\.

-### Manual Index Updates<a name="custom-packages-updating-index-analyzers"></a>
+### Manual index updates<a name="custom-packages-updating-index-analyzers"></a>

 To use an updated package, you must manually update your indices if you meet any of the following conditions:
 + Your domain runs Elasticsearch 7\.7\. or earlier\.